open-resources/physics_bank/content/public/005.Force/Springs/Bungee_jumping/bungee_jumping.md

   params:
     vars:
       title: Bungee Jumping
-      name: Maya
+      name: Ahmed
     part1:
       ans1:
-        value: The tension points up, and Maya moves down, so positive work is done.
+        value: The tension points down, and Ahmed moves down, so negative work is done.
       ans2:
-        value: The tension points down, and Maya moves down, so negative work is done.
+        value: The tension point up, and Ahmed moves up, so positive work is done.
       ans3:
-        value: The tension point up, and Maya moves up, so positive work is done.
+        value: The tension points up, and Ahmed moves down, so positive work is done.
       ans4:
-        value: The tension points up, and Maya moves down, so negative work is done.
+        value: The tension points up, and Ahmed moves down, so negative work is done.
 ---
 # {{ params.vars.title }}
 ## Part 1